 Thirteen months after Cameron, we had Angus, and sixteen months later, we also had Pete.
 Thirteen months after Pete, we welcomed another little boy James into our family.
-And in April this year, Edward entered our lives.
+And in April last year, Edward entered our lives.

 Despite the hard work, the exhaustion, and the tears, I would not swap motherhood – with all its ups and downs – for anything else in the world.

 In addition to losing Cameron, we had a miscarriage between Angus and Pete.
 We named that little life Thomas – or Tiny Tom as we like to call him.

 Since getting married nine years ago, we have moved five times which has been all sorts of fun.
 We now live in a leafy suburb in the northern beaches where there are many lizards.
 I do not like lizards.

 We have no pets, though Rick (desperately) wants a dog.
 I am yet to be convinced.